Osedea/angular-osd-form/README.md

   - osd-submit (calls a given function if validation passes)
   - osd-field (adds an error class if field is invalid)
-  - osd-error (displayd error messages for invalid fields)
+  - osd-error (displays error messages for invalid fields)

 ### Version
 0.1.0